bloomgithub/scotlandyard/README.md

 ### Implementation
-Our base code implements the Factory<GameState> interface through the MyGameStateFactory class with an inner class MyGameState that extends Board and thus implements 7 inherited methods and a further advance method, of which a new instance is initialised by the build method of the outer class MyGameStateFactory that calls the constructor of MyGameState.
+Our base code implements the Factory<GameState> interface through the MyGameStateFactory class with an inner class MyGameState that extends Board and thus implements 7 inherited methods and a further advance method, of which a new instance is initialized by the build method of the outer class MyGameStateFactory that calls the constructor of MyGameState.

 ### Initialisation
-The MyGameState constructor when called initialises a set of fields passed in by parameters with appropriate checks.
+The MyGameState constructor initializes a set of fields passed in by parameters with appropriate checks.
 Our getter methods also contain certain checks on their inputs.

 ### Getters